-Virginia’s distracted driving law generally bans texting-while-driving for all motorists and talking on a cellphone for only certain drivers.
-This article discusses the specifics of what the law prohibits and the costs and other consequences of a violation.
+Virginia’s distracted driving law generally bans texting and talking on a handheld cellphone while operating a vehicle.
+Here are the specifics of what the law prohibits and the costs and other consequences of a texting or cellphone violation.

-School bus drivers.
 School bus drivers are generally prohibited from using wireless telecommunication devices while operating a bus.
 There are, however, exceptions for emergencies, two-way radio devices, communicating with dispatch while parked, and communicating with school or public safety officials using hands-free technology.
 A violation is a traffic infraction and carries up to $250 in fines.